syl3r86/BetterNPCSheet5e/README.md

 # Better NPC Sheet 5e

-> There has been a change to the repository that breaks the update functionality of Foundry.
-To get version 0.4.8 please reinstall the module with the link below or manually download and update the modules files in the apropiate folder.
-Sorry for the inconenience
+> This version only works for Foundry v0.4.0 and up.
+To use the previous version please visit https://github.com/syl3r86/BetterNPCSheet5e/tree/pre-0.4.0

 This module overwrites the default NPC sheet that comes shiped with the dnd5e system and brings it closer to the well known official template.
-To install it just download the .zip file and copy the contained folder into the public/modules folder of Foundry.
-After a restart of Foundry you'll have access to your npcs using this new sheet.

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module